 Prof. Tiger Bihu WU

-Professor & Director, The International Center for Recreation and Tourism Research, Peking University
+Professor & Director, The International Center for Recreation and Tourism Research, Peking University, China

 As a fellow of the International Academy for the Study of Tourism, Prof. Bihu Wu (Tiger WU) is one of the most known and active scholar in the field of tourism development and planning in China.
 He is a Professor at Peking University that he joined since 1997 and where he is conducting specialized researches in the area of tourism development, planning and management and where he teaches Urban and Regional Tourism Planning, City Tourism and Recreation Planning, for both post graduate and undergraduate students at College of Urban and Environmental Science, Peking University.